splatlab/mantis/README.md

  Finally, rather than writing the results in the "simple" output format, they can be written in JSON if you provide the `--json,-j` flag to the `query` comamnd.

-The output file in contains the list of experiments (i.e., hits) corresponding to each queried transcript.
+The output file contains the list of experiments (i.e., hits) corresponding to each queried transcript.

 Contributing
 ------------